Arteriole

 An arteriole is a small-diameter blood vessel in the microcirculation that extends and branches out from an artery and leads to capillaries.

 Arterioles have muscular walls (usually only one to two layers of smooth muscle cells) and are the primary site of vascular resistance.
 The greatest change in blood pressure and velocity of blood flow occurs at the transition of arterioles to capillaries.
 This function is extremely important because it prevents the thin, one-layer capillaries from exploding upon pressure.
 The arterioles achieve this decrease in pressure, as they are the site with the highest resistance (a large contributor to total peripheral resistance) which translates to a large decrease in the pressure.

 Structure

-Microanatomy

-In a healthy vascular system the endothelium lines all blood-contacting surfaces, including arteries, arterioles, veins, venules, capillaries, and heart chambers.
+In a healthy vascular system, the endothelium lines all blood-contacting surfaces, including arteries, arterioles, veins, venules, capillaries, and heart chambers.
 This healthy condition is promoted by the ample production of nitric oxide by the endothelium, which requires a biochemical reaction regulated by a complex balance of polyphenols, various nitric oxide synthase enzymes and L-arginine.
-In addition there is direct electrical and chemical communication via gap junctions between the endothelial cells and the vascular smooth muscle.
+In addition, there is direct electrical and chemical communication via gap junctions between the endothelial cells and the vascular smooth muscle.